Question from Brenda: I’m so frustrated with all the calls I’m receiving from scammers who have spoofed someone else’s phone number!

-I know you’re probably thinking that spoofing must surely be against the law, but surprisingly, it isn’t.
+You’ said you’ve always thought that spoofing is against the law, but surprisingly, it isn’t.
 At least not on a federal level and as long as the call meets some specific criteria.

-Want proof?
-Check out this passage from the Q&A’s section of the Spoofing and Caller ID page on the official FCC.gov website explains when spoofing is legal and when it isn’t:
+This passage from the Q&A’s section of the Spoofing and Caller ID page on the official FCC.gov website explains when spoofing is legal and when it isn’t:

 “When is spoofing illegal??